RHash67/fbii-xl2t/_circuit/README.md

 I considered using optoisolators for signal interfacing, but the alarm system is powered by a low-voltage transformer which isolates it from the AC line.
 Also, the connection diagram indicates that the power for the keypad is power-limited (500 mA max), so I feel that using op amps which I am already familiar with should be fine.

 I would eventually like to make a permanent circuit using SMT components and housing the interface in an enclosure of some sort.
 I wouldn’t need a display (would instead rely on the GUI for this purpose), so I might also be able to use a smaller microprocessor board.

+5/15/2020
+For the final circuit I think I will use a "proper" level converter chip to get the signals from 12V to 5V.
+Maybe a MAX232.
+I used the LM7301 because that's what I have readily available.